Front End vs. Back End: What's the Difference?

 Although the designers are also a major part of the front end of the team, they are not considered front-end developers.
 Most of the designers are highly creative people, and many of them come from art schools.
 These are the four front-end developer jobs currently available at companies.
 If you're interested in web development, one of the easiest ways to get started is to take a Web Development course.

-What Are Some of the Back-End Developer Jobs
+Back-End Developer Jobs

 As there are more backend languages than front-end, the jobs are also according to the technologies.
 There is a high demand for Java developers who use Springboot to develop backends.
-The second most in-demand backend job is that of a NodeJS developer, as it is easy to learn in comparison with Java, and a ReactJS front end developer can pick up this skill very easily.
+The second most in-demand backend job is that of a NodeJS developer, as it is easy to learn in comparison with Java, and a ReactJS front-end developer can pick up this skill very easily.

 Other backend developer jobs included developers in Ruby on Rails and PHP.
 Here is a list of job roles in both technologies.